aws-amplify/docs/docs/lib/auth/fragments/native_common/signin_next_steps/common.md

 After a user has finished signup, they can proceed to sign in.
 Amplify Auth signin flows can be multi step processes.
-The required steps are determined by the configuration you provided when you ran `amplifiy add auth`.
+The required steps are determined by the configuration you provided when you ran `amplify add auth`.
 Depending on the configuration, you may need to call various APIs to finish authenticating a user's signin attempt.
 To identify the next step in a signin flow, inspect the `nextStep` parameter in the signin result.

 <inline-fragment platform="ios" src="~/lib/auth/fragments/ios/signin_next_steps/10_signin.md"></inline-fragment>